ZenarchistCode/MapLinkDaemonForge/readme.txt

 All credit goes to Daemonforge who is the original creator of this mod.

-Here is his original YouTube demonstration of MapLink: https://www.youtube.com/watch?v=0gMkOCxlQNA
+Here is a short demonstration of MapLink: https://youtu.be/vIDmV2hu-Fo

 Here is my video guide on how to set this all up: https://youtu.be/1slJ5msQiVA